-- A dedicated stand-alone server or a virtual machine. - Any other suitable machine in your enterprise, such as a print server. - · An inventory beacon. - The central application server where FlexNet Manager Suite is installed (for on-premises installations).
+- A dedicated stand-alone server or a virtual machine. - · Any other suitable machine in your enterprise, such as a print server. - An inventory beacon. - The central application server where FlexNet Manager Suite is installed.

 The following are the requirements for a staging server: